OSIPI/osipi.github.io/pages/pages-root-folder/strategy-board.md

 ---

 The Strategy Board (SB) represents the stakeholders within OSIPI and maintains the Strategic Plan outlining the mission, aims and general approach of OSIPI.
+If needed the SB will also propose changes to the OSIPI governance for approval by the ISMRM perfusion study group.

 ![Organigram]({{ site.urlimg }}organigram-sb.png)